manaskarra/RagaXonic-DL/README.md

 ```

 ### Output
-- Specify the number of notes and temperature (creativity) for generation.
+- Specify the number of notes and temperature (randomness/creativity) for generation.
 - Download the generated MIDI file for playback.

 ---